ballerina-platform/ballerina-dev-website/learn/getting-started/getting-started-with-ballerina.md

 In this code:

-- The first line is an import statement that makes the capabilities in the `[ballerina/io](https://lib.ballerina.io/ballerina/io/latest)` module available to your program.
-This module contains functions to write to the console, read from the console, and perform read/write operations on files.,
+- The first line is an import statement that makes the capabilities in the [ballerina/io](https://lib.ballerina.io/ballerina/io/latest) module available to your program.
+This module contains functions to write to the console, read from the console, and perform read/write operations on files.
 - The `main` function is your program’s entry point, and you can execute it by running the program.
 - This function contains a statement that prints `Hello, World!` to the console.
 This statement calls the `println` function in the `io` with `Hello, World!`.